 Earning a business degree can be a significant investment.
 The key to maximizing that investment is knowing which areas of business pay the highest salaries.
 According to the Bureau of Labor Statistics (BLS), the median annual wage for business and financial occupations was nearly $70,000, which is significantly higher than the median annual wage for all other occupations.
 In fact, it is almost double.

-The Top 10 Highest Paying Degrees in Business
+Reviewing the Top 10 Highest Paying Business Degrees

 After consulting the BLS Occupational Outlook Handbook, we determined the highest paying business degrees based upon the most recent published information and data.
 Below are our results for the top 10 highest paying degrees in business.